achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 still maintaining clear separation from the model.

 ## Overview
+* Model: Grid (2D array), Cell (state and pointers to its neighbors)
+* Visualize: Controller, Animator
+** Animator: search through grid, get each state, and set colors accordingly Initialize JavaFX - start() references to each color as a public static final variable Grid size
+Passes Along thew new XML to the controller
+** Controller
+Read the XML and create a new instance of Grid with appropriate cells

 ## User Interface
 We will create a user interface that follows the basic layout shown below.
 This will also include a file browser